James8234/James8234/README.md

 # 💫 About Me:
-Im currently working on a secure and automated log pipline.<br>I'm currently learning python<br>Fun fact we all have an gravitational pull
+⏱️Im currently working on a secure and automated log pipline.<br>📖I'm currently learning python<br>🌟Fun fact we all have an gravitational pull

 ## 🌐 Socials: